 The unloading quays were on the island of Wittenburg and the smaller shipyards started at the edge of the old city, along Rapenburg and the Nieuwe Vaart.
 Business was booming and the city was expanding rapidly due to immigration.
 Already in 1663, during the fourth expansion of Amsterdam, the defences had been constructed beyond the shipyards.
 A couple of hundred metres further on, you can see a relic of the time: the Muiderpoort city gate.

 Fifty years ago, just three shipyards remained, and now “Werf 't-Kromhout” is the only shipyard left in this part of the city.

-The shipyard was bought in 1870 by the Goedkoop family, for the maintenance of their steam tugs, bought the shipyard in 1870.
+The Goedkoop family, for the maintenance of their steam tugs, bought the shipyard in 1870.

 Around 1900, an engine factory was set up in the newly built second covered workshop, where the first Kromhout engines were developed.
 When the company moved to North Amsterdam, the new owners continued to repair and tar ships until 1970.